 The Center for Computational Thinking (CCT) recognizes that faculty, students, and staff from different disciplines have different needs and interests, and will provide customized training in computation, modeling, data science, and the ethics of emerging technologies.
 This training will add value to the traditional curriculum, preparing students for the modern workforce, where computational skills are a key to graduate success.

-The programs within the Center for Computational Thinking are delivered both from the Center and by its partners and connect students to a variety of accessible learning opportunities through multiple pathways including:
+The Center for Computational Thinking and its partners connect students to a variety of accessible learning opportunities to enhance their participation and provide opportunities to fulfill co-curricular requirements such as: